RiverstoneApps/PyFileManager/README.txt

 **********IMPORTANT**********
 .app file converted by TechWizGYT, a friend of mine.
-The .app was compiled on Apple Silicon and will likely not work on Intel or PowerPC Macs. - TechWizGYT
+The .app was compiled on Apple Silicon and may not work on Intel or PowerPC Macs.
+Anybody using one of those Macs, try using it!
+We would love to know whether it works on those platforms! - TechWizGYT
 Please ONLY download the latest-download.zip file in the dist folder, and not any other files (unless you want to take a look at the code, in which case, download the source-download.zip file in the dist folder).

 This is a Repository for a Python File Manager script, and as of now, allows you to read a file,